14dstcyr/smart-store-ddstcyr/README.md

 5. Create a local project virtual environment for Python.

 #### 03-Repeatable-Workflow
--Go to [03-Repeatable-Workflow] (./03-repeatable-workflow/REPEATABLE-WORKFLOW.md) for ongoing project development.
+* Go to [03-Repeatable-Workflow] (./03-repeatable-workflow/REPEATABLE-WORKFLOW.md) for ongoing project development.
 ---
 This section provides the repeatable steps for working on Python projects.
 These steps are typically followed whenever we make changes to a project.
 The workflow includes: